Jesper-Hustad/bad-light-preview/README.md

 # Bad lighting preview
 A simple online tool to preview prints in bad lightning conditions.
-This is achieved by adding a color curve for  darkness, blur, noise, and wave distort.
+This is achieved by adding a couple effects: `color curve`, `blur`, `noise`, and `wave distort`.

 [![](example.jpg)](https://jesper-hustad.github.io/bad-light-preview/)
 Access the site by clicking the image or [here](https://jesper-hustad.github.io/bad-light-preview/)